OSAA Rankings Frequently Asked Questions

 Why do the rankings look weird early in the season?

 The OSAA rankings system is a combination of two rankings systems.
 The RPI rating is primarily a measurement of strength of schedule and how a team does against that schedule.
-The Colley rating is a measurement of teams' success rates marked against opponents within the same classification.
+The Colley rating is a measurement of teams' success rates marked against opponents within the same classification or one classification away.

 There are no pre-season expectations or polls included.
 Every team starts from scratch each season.
 Consequently, the numbers can be skewed early in the season because teams have played so few contests or completed against opponents outside their classification.
 The data begins to take shape as more contests are played.
 The more contests played, the better the data gets.